GDSC-KIIT/divert/README.md

 npm i -g @dsckiit/divert
 ```

 This will setup the `divert` command, just run `divert` in your terminal.
+Ask for the login info from one of the team members

 ## Tech and Design